Lady Never Surrenders Chapter One

 After him came Lord Gabriel with his new wife, Lady Gabriel, on one arm.
 No doubt the other two men’s wives were in their confinement—Lady Stoneville was expected to deliver within the month, and Lady Jarret wasn’t far behind.
 But Jackson wouldn’t be surprised to hear of an impending child soon from the youngest Sharpe brother.
 The couple seemed very much in love, which was rather astonishing, considering that their marriage had initially been contracted just to fulfill Mrs. Plumtree’s ridiculous ultimatum.

-That august woman clung to Gabe’s other arm.
+clung to Gabe’s other arm.
 Jackson admired Mrs. Plumtree’s determination and pluck—it reminded him of his beloved aunt Ada, who’d raised him and now lived with him.
 But what the elderly woman was demanding of her grandchildren reeked of hubris.
 No one should have such power over their descendants, not even a legend like Hetty Plumtree, who’d singlehandedly built the family brewery into a major concern after the death of her husband.

 Behind her, the two Sharpe sisters came out to cross the courtyard.
 He dragged in a heavy breath as the younger one caught his eye.